Effective action of a self-interacting scalar field on brane: Properties of the effective action

 is significant only if the initial energy $p_{1}^{0}+p_{2}^{0}$ is high enough.
 The above results show that the cross sections and branch ratio are related to the fundamental coupling $\lambda$ in five dimensions and the new physics energy scale $H$.

-Note that, the decay of the first excited mode $f_{1}$ into the zero mode $f_{0}$ (see Fig. \ref{fig:FeynmanDiagram_1000}) is prohibited.
+Note that, the decay of the first excited mode $f_{1}$ into three zero modes $f_{0}$ is prohibited.
 It implies that there exist some ``selected rules'' in the interactions between KK particles just like transitions between states in quantum mechanics.
 From our discussion in the end of section 2, in the case of the PT potential, there must be plenty of $f_{1}$ particles on the brane.

 Although the above PT potential illustrates some main features of the effective action, it is a little simple because it only has two kinds of KK particles on the brane.
 There is more interesting content in the case of harmonic potential since all of its eigenstates are bound states and we have a series of infinite localized KK particles in four dimensions.
 Therefore, we can investigate how the four-dimensional effective interactions vary while the KK modes go higher.